elewa-academy/Precourse/0-start-your-portfolio/1-github-account.md

 ## Making a GitHub Account

-isntructiosns for making an account, starting a un.gh.io repo, and selecting a theme

-choosing a user name is important. it should be easy to remember and type, but still represent the true you.
+Choosing a user name is important, it will stay with your FOREVER.
+It should be easy to remember and type, but still represent the true you.

-___

-## Resources

 ___
 ___